religious identity, activism and conversion

 Religious Identity & Activism in Egypt

-This initiative was conducted in partnership with KAICIID following an earlier collaboration which resulted in the production of an oral history collection that highlights the value and feasibility of multi-religious and multi-ethnic cooperation.
+this initiative was conducted in partnership with KAICIID following an earlier collaboration which resulted in the production of the oral history collection Multi- Ethnic & Religious Cooperation.

 You May Also Like